 Homeowners love the convenience of owning a washer instead of trips to the local laundromat.
 Of course, if a home has a washing machine, odds are it has a clothes dryer too.
 Homeowners save time and money over the years with the addition of a washing machine and dryer.

 “A residential washer lasts for 10 years on average,” according to Bill Hammel, who performs appliance repair in Sugar Land.
 “That is the average lifespan for most common household appliances,” Hammel says.
-You can extend the lifetime of a washing machine with gentle use, proper care and routine maintenance.
+You can extend the lifetime of a washing machine with gentle use, proper care and routine maintenance and replacement parts.
 However, over time, all appliances begin to show signs of wear and break down.

 WASHING MACHINE REPAIR